imwilsonxu/.vim/README.markdown

 ## Files

-`vimrcs/*.vim`
+* vimrcs
     * vundle.vim: setup vim plugins via vundle.vim, must be top of .vimrc.
     * basic.vim: basic config.
-* filetypes.vim: for diff files, such as python, ruby, etc.
+    * filetypes.vim: for files such as python, ruby, etc.
     * typos.vim: for typos.

-`bundle`
+* bundle

-* bundle/.gitignore: ignore new plugins in repos.
+    * .gitignore: ignore new plugins in repos.

 ## Plugins